secretstartups/handbook/content/handbook/resellers/channel-program-guide/mdf.md

 - GitLab reserves the right to modify or terminate the MDF Program upon 30-days advance written notice, which is provided on the GitLab Partner Portal.
 Such modification or termination will not affect prior approved requests for activities that ran before the effective date of the modification or termination, nor will it affect prior approved plans in progress at the time of the change.
 - If claims are not submitted within 30 calendar days following the activity, the funding allotment and/or allocation may be null and void, and you may forfeit any unallocated or unclaimed funds.
 - GitLab will only pay for the claim amount approved, not fees for wire transfer deposit or local currency deposit.
-- Lead lists provided as POP will not be used by GitLab’s Sales team to call or nurture without written permission from the partner, or unless the customer has already engaged directly with GitLab.
+- Lead lists provided as POP will not be used by GitLab's Sales team to call or nurture without written permission from the partner, or unless the customer has already engaged directly with GitLab.
 - You must conduct your business and marketing operations in an ethical manner and in accordance with all applicable United States and international laws, ordinances, codes, and regulations.
 You may not directly or indirectly make, authorize, offer, or promise to make or give any money, bribe, gift, or anything of value to any person for the purposes of influencing that person or a family member of that person under circumstances where the payment or gift would constitute an illegal payment under the laws of the U.S. or any country.
 - All decisions related to program benefits and eligibility are at the sole discretion of GitLab.
 - Partners eligible for MDF must be a GitLab Channel Partner in good standing, with a valid and current Channel Partner Agreement.
 Upon termination or expiration of the Channel Agreement, all in-progress MDFs (even if MDF approval has been given) will be forfeited.